ThatGui887/LoLLaneAssistant2/README.md

 Enhance UI with more interactive elements.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-(Note: If you haven't added a license file yet, you can create one or specify a different license.)